princekrroshan01/HTML-TO-PDF/README.md

 this time python scripts were executed by
 'C:\\Program Files (x86)\\Python37-32'

-and it does not have extra package support like ubuntu which has python-dev

 so configure the path if the package supports like this time it supports